Things Not to Do in Dubrovnik: 40 Local Tips to Avoid Tourist Mistakes

 Don't Limit Yourself to Just One Day in Dubrovnik!

-Now, unless you're planning a Dubrovnik pitstop on a cruise (and if you are, kudos), do yourself a solid and reserve at least a couple of days.
+Now, unless you're planning to visit Dubrovnik on a cruise, do yourself a solid and reserve at least a couple of days.
 Dubrovnik, despite its size, is a place you'll want to linger in even after exploring every nook.

 Don't Book Everything at the Last Minute!